-So this week, I began a new cooking rotation: Soup and Stock Production.
-For people who don't enjoy cooking, I suppose that may sound like a big yawner of a class, but I can attest to the fact that it's anything but.
-It’s been simultaneously challenging and fun.
-The PERFECT learning combination for me!
+It’s been simultaneously challenging and fun, which is the PERFECT learning combination for me!
 The class is taught by Chef Gary Lyons.
 For those of you who are like me and are into audio and visual stimulation, I’ve decided to try and incorporate more of that fun into my blog posts each week.
 So without further ado, here’s what “Chef G” looks like! (photo courtesy of FVTC)

 It’s clear (to me, anyway) that Chef G loves to teach…and it’s also CRYSTAL clear that he has the patience of a saint.
 No matter how often his students make mistakes in the kitchen or repeat the same ones over and over (and the good Lord knows that we do that a LOT!), Chef G patiently explains ONE MORE TIME how it’s done.
 Incidentally, he manages to do that with huge amounts of enthusiasm, a smile on and his face, and with NO grumbling.
 Even during the 7:00am rotation.
 Oh my GOSH… I do believe I’ll put him up for teacher of the year!

-This week, I've personally made the following soups: French onion, Midwest chicken and corn, and beer brat & cheese.
+This week, I learned how to make a bunch of different varieties of soup.
+French onion, chicken corn chowder, and beer brat and cheese.
 Oh…and 50 gallons (no, that’s NOT a typo) of chicken stock.
 Hmm…maybe I shouldn’t have confessed about making those soups until AFTER the satisfaction surveys have been tabulated!